Zeuskartik/MediaSliderView/README.md

 MediaSliderView is a compact library for having a slideable/swipeable gallery view inside your android application, which supports both images and videos.
 MediaSliderView uses Glide (https://github.com/bumptech/glide) for images and exoplayer (https://github.com/google/ExoPlayer) for videos, under the hood, to render images and videos inside customviews which are handled by a viewpager to render a swipeable gallery with on demand view creation, updation and destruction.
 The libraray itself is highly customizable and the images in the gallery support pinch, zoom and panning capabilities and play/pause/restart support for videos.

+##What's Included ?

+-Swipe left and right to navigate the gallery.
+-Fast and efficient image loading with Glide.
+-Exoplyer support for playing videos inside the gallery.
+-Supports Url's as well as local file paths.
+(Note: android Uri's are not supported, only absolute file paths can be used).
+-Progress indicators for resource load progress.
+-Title for gallery view.
+-Navigation buttons on either sides to navigate through the gallery smoothly.
+-Resource count(current/total).

 ## Download & Setup
 Repository available on https://jitpack.io.